 The System believes that a diverse workforce, in a thriving inclusive environment, delivers a higher level of equitable care, serving patients across all communities.
 By recruiting and retaining a diverse workforce and empowering diverse perspectives, the System aims to inspire creativity that leads to innovative solutions.
-To assist in reaching these goals and reflective of the Systems commitment to and prioritization of diversity, equity and inclusion, the Board of Directors established a Diversity, Equity & Inclusion ("DE&I") Committee.
-The Board of Directors is responsible to ensure the DE&I strategy is embedded throughout the System and to maintain organizational accountability around that strategy.
+To assist in reaching these goals and reflective of the Systems commitment to and prioritization of diversity, equity and inclusion, the Board of Directors (which consists of 11 members: 4 are African American, 1 is LGBTQ and 4 are women) established a Diversity, Equity & Inclusion ("DE&I") Committee.
+The Committee, comprised of directors and external thought leaders in the work of DE&I in health care, is responsible to ensure that the DE&I strategy is embedded throughout the System and to maintain organizational accountability around that strategy.
 The Advocate Aurora Health Inclusion Council was also created along with core teams tasked with locally implementing DE&I efforts to strengthen the broader culture of inclusion.